Hong Kong Geography

 There are four main areas associated with Hong Kong: the actual island of Hong Kong, Kowloon, the smaller grouping of outlying islands, and what’s called the New Territories.
 Most tourists will spend their time on Hong Kong island or on Kowloon.
 All of these territories are south of the Chinese mainland.
 Let’s take a look at these areas individually for a more in-depth look:

 - Hong Kong Island: on the northern shore, you will discover the exciting business and financial districts of Hong Kong.
 There are modern skyscrapers, shops, and trendy restaurants to enjoy.
 In the south, there are smaller villages and towns.

 - The Outlying Islands: these are made up of more than 260 islands that offer gorgeous beaches and rugged terrain.
-This area is perfect if you’d like an escape from the busier parts of Hong Kong.
-A few notable islands include Lantau, Lamma, and Cheung Chau Island.
+This area is perfect if you’d like an escape from the busier parts.
+A few notable islands to include Lantau, Lamma, and Cheung Chau Island.

 - Kowloon: a host of diverse areas, Kowloon has neighborhoods with local street markets.
-Here you will find traditional Hong Kong foods and places to explore.
-If you get a chance to visit West Kowloon, it is the place to view Hong Kong’s tallest building, the ICC tower.
+Here you will find traditional foods and places to explore.
+If you get a chance to visit West Kowloon, it is the place to view the tallest building, the ICC tower.

 Hong Kong Economy